LastyAngeles/help_desc/README.md

 *Example Scenarios*:
 - A team of 2 people: 1 Senior (capacity 8), 1 Junior (capacity 4).
 If 5 chats arrive, 4 would be assigned to the Junior and 1 to the Senior.
 - A team of 2 Juniors and 1 Mid-Level: If 6 chats arrive, 3 would be assigned to each Junior, and none to the Mid-Level agent.

+## Start Application

+### Prerequisites:
+* docker

+* .net 7 SDK

+docker:
+1. Navigate to help_desc\scripts folder and execute `docker-build.cmd`
+2. Execute `docker compose up`
+3. Navigate to localhost:8765/swagger for host main API

+_in order to be able to debug with docker setup_
+1. attach to process with connection type `docker`
+2. choose connection target `scripts-help-desc-core-1` or `scripts-help-desc-host-1`

+tye:
+1. Execute `dotnet tool restore`
+2. Navigate to help_desc\scripts folder and execute `dotnet tye run`
+3. Navigate to localhost:8765/swagger for host main API

+_in order to be able to debug with tye setup_
+1. attach to process with connection type `default`
+2. choose process to attach `HelpDesc.Host` or `HelpDesc.Core`

+### Notes:

+1. timezone can be different in case you choose docker startup, so team allocation would be based on "docker timezone"